BChan26/u5_redux_actions_types/README.md

 Change the `NEW_TODO` case in the `TodoReducer` to your new NEW_TODO variable.

 Add a new case to the `TodoReducer` for REMOVE_TODO.
 It should return a new object with everything in state for now. **Hint**: Look at the default case.

+___
+## Recap
+In this lesson, we learned about writing functions for actions, setting up a payload, and creating types associated with each action.

 ## Resources